six-net/Sixnet.Database.SQLite/README.md

-# EZNEW.Data.SQLite
+# Sixnet.Database.SQLite

-Provides access to SQLite databases based on the EZNEW development framework
+Provides access to SQLite databases based on the Sixnet development framework

+# Reporting issues and bugs

+If you have any questions or Suggestions, you can report to us via email,to the lidingbin@live.com, and we will reply to you as soon as possible, or you can contact [DingBin Li](https://github.com/lidingbin) via GitHub